Kimberly Spragg, Director

 Roxanne was born in Durban in South Africa.
 She moved with family to Brisbane, Australia when she was a teenager.
 Her career started in the marketing industry where she pursued graphic design and promotions.
 She has spent time travelling the world, which included six months in the U.S.A.
 Upon her return to Australia, she completed a Bachelor in Social Science majoring in Youth Work.
 Since her graduation she has worked in Youth Disability Support before starting a full time role with the ASC.

-Diploma Interpersonal Relationships.
-Christian Heritage College, Brisbane, QLD
+Diploma in Social Science, Christian Heritage College, Brisbane, QLD

 Lea Yettica-Paulson, Adjunct Faculty